 Black Widow Yoga holds weekly online classes which feature doom and heavy metal music.
 So why not check out their website here or their Facebook page here, and take a couple of their classes for a spin.
-Unfortunately, they’re another US-based yoga class, with classes on Wednesdays 18:30-19:15 CT or 19:30-20:15 ET.
-This would be Thursday at 12:30- 01:15 for us in the UK, so not ideal for us Europeans.
+Unfortunately, they’re another US-based yoga class, with classes on Wednesdays from 18:30-19:15 CT or 19:30-20:15 ET.
+This would be Thursday from 12:30- 01:15 for us in the UK, so not ideal for us Europeans.

 However, there is some hope.
 You can see some of their stuff over on their YouTube channel, which you can find by clicking here.
 You don’t get to enjoy doing the classes with a group, but you can still enjoy the classes themselves.